Skip to main content

 type: elasticsearch

-More information about Elasticsearch in the Camunda Helm chart can be found on this configuration page.
+More information about Elasticsearch in the Camunda Helm chart can be found in using external Elasticsearch.

 To explicitly disable secondary storage (for example, when running only the Zeebe engine), set: